ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 Always keep in mind to work on the most important issues first, frames dropping on a ```ListView``` can be more frustrating that the start time.
 I like this post from coding horror on [Gold Plating], you should take a look if you don't know it.

-That was a quick head up on to find the blocking culprits.
+That was a quick heads-up on how to find the blocking culprits.
 Let's see if we can do something.

 # Let's go deeper
 ## Application onCreate